Tommy Cash (rapper): Design

-In March 2021, he released a capsule collection in collaboration with the fashion house Maison Margiela. А co-branded merchandise line consists bread-based slippers, a parcel of vacuum-packed noodles with the "Tommy Cash x Maison Margiela" logo stamped on it.
+In March 2021, Tommy Cash released a capsule collection in collaboration with the fashion house Maison Margiela. А co-branded merchandise line consists bread-based slippers, a parcel of vacuum-packed noodles with the "Tommy Cash x Maison Margiela" logo stamped on it.
 There was more conventional items in the drop, like a co-branded black hoodie, a striped sweater, a t-shirt.
 He also released a track to accompany the drop "Mute (by Maison Margiela)", which is three and half minutes of pure silence.
 In November 2022, Tommy Cash announced his first fashion venture with Italian sportswear brand Kappa.
 The capsule collection, co-designed by Tommy Cash, consisted of 10 pieces across knitwear, tailoring and outerwear, along with shoes, including an oversized suit, double layered tops, branded loafers, and a leather mask.

 Appearances in advertisements

 In 2018, Tommy Cash featured in the LHV Bank commercial.
-In 2020, Tommy was the face of Adidas for "Superstar – change is a team sport" campaign, also co-starring Russian influencers, musicians and athletes.
+In 2020, he was the face of Adidas for "Superstar – change is a team sport" campaign, also co-starring Russian influencers, musicians, and athletes.
 In April 2023, Tommy Cash had become a part of Marine Serre's campaign for its underwear collection, Borderline.
-Later on, Tommy Cash appeared in advertisements for Diesel, was photographed by Marili Andre.
-Also he appeared in campaign video for American brand Brigade, promoted the Big Sock sleeping bag.
+Later on, Tommy Cash appeared in advertisements for Diesel, and was photographed by Marili Andre.
+He also appeared in campaign video for American brand Brigade, promoted the Big Sock sleeping bag.
 The same year Estonian rapper appeared in "Join The Flip Side with Tommy Cash" campaign for the Samsung Galaxy A52s 5G, along with a pop-up concert in Tallinn, on 13 September 2023.
-In 2023, Tommy appeared in the PTV Group and Deutsche Bahn's "Mobility is a Human Ride" video campaign.
+In 2023, Tommy Cash appeared in the PTV Group and Deutsche Bahn's "Mobility is a Human Ride" video campaign.